sepsis-omics/tutorials/docs/modules/access_data/index.md

     - Under <ss>Adapter sequences to use</ss> choose *Nextera(paired-ended)*
     - This trims particular adapters from the sequences.
 - Under <ss>Trimmomatic Operation</ss> leave the settings as they are.
-     - We will use the average quality across a 4 base sliding window to identify and delete bad sequence (and the flanking bases to the start or end of the sequences - whichever is nearest to the patch of poor quality sequence)
+     - We will use the average quality across a 4-base sliding window to identify and delete bad sequence (and the flanking bases to the start or end of the sequences - whichever is nearest to the patch of poor quality sequence)

 Your tool interface should look like this: